Aspiring-Writer/hexo-paper-theme/README.md

 ## Prev/Next Posts

-This is entirely optional, but quite useful for those who write series.
+This is entirely optional but quite useful for those who write series.
 You could also use Hexo's post helper tags, but this method is designed to be easier for those on mobile devices (and just lazy, of course).

 ```yml
 prev_post: post1